cagix/cs6120/content/syllabus.md

 ## Grading

-I will grade the four categories of coursework based on a [Michelin star][michelin] system: you should shoot for one star, indicating excellent implementation work, insightful participation, a thoughtful blog post, or a spectacularly successful project.
+All four categories of work in CS 6120 use a [Michelin star][michelin] grading system: you should shoot for one star, indicating excellent implementation work, insightful participation, a thoughtful blog post, or a spectacularly successful project.
 Merely acceptable work will receive no stars, and extraordinary work can receive multiple stars.
 On [CMS][], all assignments are out of one point, indicating the number of stars.

 Consistently earning a Michelin star will get you an A for the course.
 Occasional multi-star work yields an A+, and missing stars leads to incrementally lower grades.

+For the [implementation tasks](#tasks) only, you will perform a self-assessment, i.e., your submission must include your own opinion about whether you deserve a Michelin star.
+I will take your opinion into account when assigning your grade.

 [michelin]: https://en.wikipedia.org/wiki/Michelin_Guide
 [cms]: https://cmsx.cs.cornell.edu/